Norech/GithubJekyllTests/README.md

 After the execution of the `bundle update` command, I've retried to do `bundle install`.

 It worked!
 Now I'll push to GitHub to see if Jekyll works with GitHub Pages now.

+The website seems to work pretty well, now I'll try to write a new post.

+## Write a blog post
+Now, we have a functionnal website made with Jekyll.
+So, let's write an article on it!

+I created a markdown file in the [_posts](./docs/_posts/) folder with the name format `YYYY-MM-DD-name-of-post.markdown` and I copied the welcome post and changed it.

+So, now we have our first blog post!